2021 Streets and Sidewalks Bond

 Road Rehabilitation Projects: The Basics

 - Estimated Cost: $5 million

-- Uses new pavement technologies to keep our roads functioning reliably for years longer
+- Restores our roadways to keep them functioning reliably for years longer

 This one-time expenditure catches up on our backlog of streets in need of rehabilitation.
 Apex evaluates street conditions on an annual basis, with the goals of maintaining roadway conditions at the lowest cost, and providing a safe and reliable transportation system.

 Without these funds, we would continue to lag behind on street maintenance needs, and the overall condition of streets would degrade.
 Maintenance costs over time would greatly increase, and reach an unsustainable level.